 In 1982, a small group of recent Cambodian refugees gatheered with the intention of forming a Buddhist Monastery in Minnesota.
 Seeking assistance, they contacted the main Buddhist temple in Washington D.C. and the national organization sent them a monk, the Venerable Chey Siddhi San, to serve as first abbot of the Watt.
 The community began to organize, forming the Minnesota Cambodia Buddhist Society Inc., a nonprofit 501(c)(3) organization.
 The Watt Munisotaram held their first services in a rented house in Minneapolis, serving the small but growing population of Cambodian Buddhists in the area.

-In 1988, the Minnesota Cambodian Buddhist Society purchased a 40-acre piece of land between Hampton and Farmington, a 45-minute drive south of the Twin Cities.
+Later that same year, in 1988, the Minnesota Cambodian Buddhist Society purchased a 40-acre piece of land between the rural towns of Hampton and Farmington, a 45-minute drive south of the Twin Cities.
 See page on location for more information about this.
 The community did not move into a facility like the one it has today however.
 Initially, the only building on the property was a rectangular, two-story clapboard house (originally built in 19771) and two barns.
-The community’s size demanded a larger space and prompted the building of the first worship space, a large red building.
-Soon thereafter in 2002, with funding from the Cambodian Buddhist Society and “the generosity and support of the Buddhist Communities in Minnesota and other U.S. states” (according to a sign in front of the temple), construction began on the new, two-story, 50-foot-high, 10,000-square-foot temple that was completed and consecrated with a Sima Boundary in 2007, and as of 2017, still serves as the main worship area and gathering space.
+The growing size of the community demanded a larger space and prompted the building of the first dedicated worship space, a large red building.
+Soon thereafter, in 2002—with funding from the Cambodian Buddhist Society and “the generosity and support of the Buddhist Communities in Minnesota and other U.S. states” (according to a sign in front of the temple)—construction began on the new, two-story, 50-foot-high, 10,000-square-foot Temple that was completed and consecrated with a Sima Boundary in 2007, and as of 2017, still serves as the main worship area and gathering space.